 A Cordura saddle is constructed with the light weight, extremely durable fabric knows as Cordura.
-Exactly how much Cordura is in a saddle, and where it is at (jockeys, fenders, skirting, etc.) varies from saddle to saddle.
+Exactly how much Cordura is in a saddle, and where it’s at (jockeys, fenders, skirting, etc.) varies from saddle to saddle.

 The Cordura saddles below are made by Big Horn, Fabtron, and other well known saddle makers.
-The saddles are available from HorseSaddleShop, eBay, and Amazon.
+The saddles are available from eBay, Amazon, and HorseSaddleShop.